KyleQ1/Its-just-flix-bro/README.md

 ## Testing

+First run the app following the steps above.

-Run `npx cypress test` from packages/react-frontend to open the tests.
-Select e2e and google chrome.
-Click on login.cy.js to see tests run.
+Run `npx cypress run` or `npx cypress open` from packages/react-frontend to run tests.
+If using `open`, select Chrome and end to end tests from the Cypress GUI and click on our three test suites.
 Learn more [here](https://docs.cypress.io/guides/end-to-end-testing/writing-your-first-end-to-end-test).

 ## Linter